-This report is the eleventh annual report dedicated to monitoring and evaluating the Priest Rapids Hatchery (PRH) production of fall Chinook Salmon.
+This report is the twelfth annual report dedicated to monitoring and evaluating the Priest Rapids Hatchery (PRH) production of fall Chinook Salmon.
 The PRH is located below Priest Rapids Dam adjacent to the Columbia River and has been in operation since 1963.
 The monitoring and evaluation program associated with PRH is intended to evaluate the performance of the program in meeting hatchery and natural production goals.
-This report is intended to be cumulative, but also focus attention on the most recent year of data collection and production (2020-2021).
+This report is intended to be cumulative, but also focus attention on the most recent year of data collection and production (2021-2022).

 The PRH was originally built to mitigate for the construction and operation of Priest Rapids and Wanapum dams.
 The hatchery is operated as an integrated program for the purpose of increasing harvest while limiting undesirable risks to the naturally spawning population.
-The hatchery produces 5.6 million subyearling fall Chinook Salmon for Public Utility District No. 2 of Grant County, Washington's (GPUD) mitigation requirement and 1.7 million subyearling fall Chinook Salmon under contract with the United States Army Corps of Engineers for mitigation for the construction and operation of John Day Dam.
+The hatchery produces 5.6 million subyearling fall Chinook Salmon for Public Utility District No. 2 of Grant County, Washington's (GPUD) mitigation requirement and 1.7 million subyearling fall Chinook Salmon under contract with the United States Army Corps of Engineers (USACE) for mitigation for the construction and operation of John Day Dam.
 These fish contribute significantly to a variety of fisheries, such as fisheries off the coasts of Alaska and Canada and fisheries in the Columbia River.

-The estimated total escapement of fall Chinook Salmon to the Hanford Reach in 2020 was 74,834 fish.
-This is higher than the mean abundances of the past few decades.
-The mean and median escapement for 1991 through 2020 was 73,879 and 58,779 fish, respectively.
+The estimated total escapement of fall Chinook Salmon to the Hanford Reach in 2021 was 61,793 fish.
+This is lower than the mean abundances of the past few decades but higher than the median.
+The mean and median escapement for 1991 through 2021 was 73,489 and 59,848 fish, respectively.

-The 2020 returns to PRH volunteer trap totaled 38,333 fall Chinook Salmon.
-A total of 9,219 fish that returned to the volunteer trap at PRH were ponded at the hatchery for broodstock of which many were later surplused or spawned on-site by staff from the Yakama Nation for their off-site production.
-An additional 1,166 fish from the Angler Broodstock Collection (ABC) fishery were included in the broodstock in an effort to increase the number of natural origin broodstock.
-In total, 5,606 fish were spawned to meet egg-take goals for multiple hatchery programs.
-Greater than 68% of the fish that were surplus to broodstock needs in recent years were provided to foodbanks and tribes for consumption.
+The 2021 returns to PRH volunteer trap totaled 34,744 fall Chinook Salmon.
+A total of 6,949 fish that returned to the volunteer trap at PRH were ponded at the hatchery for broodstock; those not spawned either perished during holding or were surplused.
+An additional 610 fish from the Angler Broodstock Collection (ABC) fishery were also ponded to increase the number of natural origin broodstock.
+There were 1,022 surplus fish collected directly from the PRH volunteer trap that were spawned to provide green eggs and milt for offsite production associated with the Yakama Nation or USACE fall Chinook Salmon programs.
+In total, 5,235 fish were spawned to meet egg-take goals for multiple hatchery programs that were incubated at PRH.
+Greater than 77% of the fish that were surplus to broodstock needs in recent years were provided to foodbanks and tribes for consumption.

 There were several similarities and differences of hatchery and natural origin fall Chinook Salmon.
 The hatchery origin fish appeared to return at a younger age than natural origin fish.
 It appears that age-2 hatchery origin fish tend to be larger than natural origin fish of the same age.
-Likewise, age-4 and 5 natural origin fish tend to be larger than their hatchery origin counterparts.
+In contrast, age-4 and 5 natural origin fish tend to be larger than their hatchery origin counterparts.
 The number of eggs, egg size, and egg mass produced by hatchery and natural origin females increased with fish length and were generally similar when standardized for length.
 Except for one year (2013), egg retention in female carcasses in the Hanford Reach has been low.